IBM/aspera-cli/docs/README.erb.md

 - **ImageMagick** v7+: `magick` `composite`
 - **OptiPNG** : `optipng`
 - **FFmpeg** : `ffmpeg` `ffprobe`
-- **Libreoffice** : `unoconv`
+- **LibreOffice** : `unoconv`

-Here shown on Redhat/Rocky Linux.
+Here shown on Red Hat/Rocky Linux.

-Other OSes should work as well, but are note tested.
+Other OSes should work as well, but are not tested.

 To check if all tools are found properly, execute: